New words in this lesson:

 The child gave their bread to the hungry man.

 Mi ogar in Usa ji misu bete ogar in Espani.
 Mi irsal mesage tas te dumara.
 Te eskri tas mi lungo eposta.
-Te loga ki Espani daymo meli.
+Te loga ki Espani is daymo meli.
 "Kam yu wole na turi hinloka?" te loga.
 Mi fikir ki mi xa dawo cel Espani cel na visita misu bete.

 Create your own sentences using the examples above, and examples from previous lessons, as sentence patterns.
 Tell a story.